booz-allen-hamilton/agile-playbook/Introduction.md

 We want to build this playbook as a community.
 If you have ideas or experiences (or find a typo or broken link) you wish to share, we would love to hear about it.
 Contributions can be sent in one of two ways:

 -   Pull requests
--   Email us at agile\@bah.com---patch files preferred, but any feedback is welcome.
+-   Email us at agile\@bah.com --- patch files preferred, but any feedback is welcome.

 We welcome feedback on the entire playbook, but we are looking for contributions in a few particular areas: